 For the land use, land use change analysis, the Random Forest machine learning algorithm was applied to the freely available cloud free Landsat-8 images of 2016 and 20120, respectively.
 For training and validation of land use, land use map, systematic sampling of plots to be visually interpreted using OpenForis Collect Earth tool.
-Each map's accuracy was assessed using the error matrix method while change matrix method was applied for land use, land use change between 2016-2020.
-At the province level statistics were computed and provided for the Forest Emissions (Deforest, Forest Degradation and Enhancement).
-The details of each step followed are given under following sub-headings.
+Each map's accuracy was accessed using the error matrix method while change matrix method was applied for land use, land use change between 2016-2020.
+At the province level statistics were computed and provided for the Forest Reference Emission Level (FREL).
+The detail of each followed step is given under following subheadings.